Treating Depression with Electroconvulsive Therapy

 MIAMI, Fla.
 (Ivanhoe Newswire) -- Electroshock therapy was first used in 1938 to induce a therapeutic seizure.
 Those seizures seemed to reset the brain.
 Today the treatment is nothing like the Frankenstein depictions in film and television.
 When medication and hospitalization no longer works for 100,000 psychiatric patients, depression and bipolar disorder are wiped away with electroconvulsive therapy or ECT.
 The FDA is now looking into the pros and cons of ECT.

-What scares us most about ECT is a high voltage of electricity sent directly into a patient’s brain without any pain meds.
+What scares people most about ECT is a high voltage of electricity sent directly into a patient’s brain without any pain meds.

-“It used to be that people would have a full convulsion and they would break bones from the contracture of the, of the muscles,” Michael Hughes, MD, Psychiatrist at University of Miami, Miller School of Medicine, told Ivanhoe.
+“It used to be that people would have a full convulsion and they would break bones from the contracture of the, of the muscles,” Michael Hughes, MD, Harvard educated Psychiatrist, told Ivanhoe.

 However, today patients are put under anesthesia and the low dose electricity is safely regulated by the newest machine.

-“The machine quite dramatically modifies the waveform of the current as it passes through the machine and then gets administered to the central nervous system,” Dr. Martin Strassnig, Attending Psychiatrist and Chief, ECT Service, University of Miami, told Ivanhoe.
+“The machine quite dramatically modifies the waveform of the current as it passes through the machine and then gets administered to the central nervous system,” Dr. Martin Strassnig, Attending Psychiatrist and Chief, ECT service, University of Miami Miller School of Medicine, told Ivanhoe.

 “He said, ‘Roni, I don’t want to live and I can’t get out of bed,’” Roni Wiernik, Barry’s wife, told Ivanhoe.